MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/fetch-more-data.md

 As a response to calling the `this.host.fetchMoreData` method, Power BI calls the `update` method of the visual with a new segment of data.

 > [!NOTE]
-Asaf Mozes
-Profile picture of Asaf Mozes.
-Asaf Mozes

 > Although the data in the different updates of the dataviews are mostly exclusive, there will be some overlap between consecutive dataviews.
+>
-> For table and categorical data mapping, it is expected the the first N dataview rows will contain data copied from the previous dataview.
+> For table and categorical data mapping, the the first N dataview rows can be expected to contain data copied from the previous dataview.
+>
 > N can be determined by: `(dataView.table['lastMergeIndex'] === undefined) ?
 0 : dataView.table['lastMergeIndex'] + 1`

 ## Customized data reduction